"Half the money I spend on advertising is wasted; the trouble is I don't know which half."

 Analyze typical content consumption patterns for converted clients and create intentional content pathways that guide prospects through high-converting sequences.

-Let's look at a real example of attribution-informed budget optimization:
+Here's a real example of attribution-informed budget optimization:

 You might find that email has very high assist rates but low last-touch conversions—meaning it's crucial throughout the journey even though it rarely gets final credit.
 Don't cut channels with low last-touch but high assist rates.

-Understanding conversion speed helps prioritize channels.
-Referrals might convert in 45 days while cold outreach takes 203 days.
 Faster-converting channels may deserve premium budget even if ROI is similar, due to the time value of money.

 Attribution data is powerful, but only if you communicate it effectively.

-Build a concise one-page view with:
+Build a concise one-page view with these six components:

-Duplicate contacts, missing source data, and test records skew results.
-Solution: Implement data hygiene workflows, deduplicate regularly, and audit data quality monthly.
+| Dirty Data | Duplicates, missing sources, test records skew results | Implement data hygiene workflows, deduplicate regularly, audit monthly |

-A 90-day window misses early touchpoints in 12-month sales cycles.
-Solution: Set your attribution window to 1.5-2x your average sales cycle length.
+| Attribution Window Too Short | 90-day window misses early touchpoints in 12-month cycles | Set window to 1.5–2× your average sales cycle length |

-Events, phone calls, and direct mail not tracked leads to incomplete attribution.
-Solution: Manually log all offline interactions and train your team to consistently track client interactions in HubSpot.
+| Ignoring Offline Touchpoints | Events, calls, and direct mail not tracked = incomplete picture | Manually log all offline interactions and train your team |

 The Firm: Independent RIA with $650M AUM, targeting HNWIs with $3M+ investable assets